Releases: jinnovation/kele.el

 Changed

-completion for the resource type now only returns resources that
+kele-getcompletion for the resource type now only returns resources that

-support theget
+support thegetverb

 v0.2.0: Introducing `kele-get`

-This release introduces kele-get
+This release introduces kele-get -- kubectl get, the Emacs way

-you can interactively specify the kind and name of the
+🚀.
+With kele-get you can interactively specify the kind and name of the

-and display its manifest in a separate
+resource that you'd like to get and display its manifest in a separate

 buffer.
 What's more, it supports custom resources right out the gate -- a

-long-standing functionality gap in kubernetes-el
+long-standing functionality gap in kubernetes-el.

 See How-Tos > Usage > Working with